IBM-Bluemix-Docs/containers/cs_cli_install.md

 3. If you want to create or access Kubernetes clusters in a region other than the {{site.data.keyword.Bluemix_notm}} region that you selected earlier, specify this region.
 For example, you might want to log in to another {{site.data.keyword.containershort_notm}} region for the following reasons:
    -   You created {{site.data.keyword.Bluemix_notm}} services or private Docker images in one region and want to use them with {{site.data.keyword.containershort_notm}} in another region.
    -   You want to access a cluster in a region that is different from the default {{site.data.keyword.Bluemix_notm}} region you are logged in to.<br>

+   **Note**: If you want to create a cluster in US East, you must log in to the US East container region API endpoint using the `bx cs init --host https://us-east.containers.bluemix.net` command.

    Choose among the following API endpoints:
         - US-South:
           ```
           bx cs init --host https://us-south.containers.bluemix.net
           ```
           {: pre}

         - US-East:
           ```
           bx cs init --host https://us-east.containers.bluemix.net